The most important Uber etiquette rules. How to behave in an Uber. Avoid any embarrassments. Be a pleasant passenger.

 6) Uber etiquette for pets

-The Uber app has its own terms and conditions for pets.
+The Uber app has its terms and conditions for pets.
 Check them before booking a ride.

 7) Etiquette to get off an Uber

 When the Uber is approaching your stop, start gathering your things.
-Do not leave any item or trash behind.
+Do not leave any items or trash behind.

 Greet the driver before getting out of the car.
 The Uber app takes care of the rest.
 No further action is needed.